 The Evolution of Kitesurfing

 We have seen kitesurfing equipment evolve at an exceptional rate.
 Boards have gone from long directional boards down to super short wide twin tips and then back to surfboards.
 Kites have gone from 2 line with no de-power to 4 line with massive de-power.
 Our tricks have changed from airs and spins to board-offs and handle passes, to kite loop handle passes and now we are starting to take those into the surf.
 The amazing thing about kiting is that it is a combination of so many sports – each one coming into the arena with their own special set of talents and setting their path.
 This diversity is what makes kitesurfing so unique.
+Here’s a great overview of the evolution of kitesurfing, and where we’re headed in the future.

 Taking Surfing to a New Level